Cerro Viento metro station

 Cerro Viento is a Panama Metro station on Line 2.
 It was opened on 25 April 2019 as part of the inaugural section of Line 2 between San Miguelito and Nuevo Tocumen.
 This is an elevated station built above Avenida Domingo Díaz.
 The station is located between Brisas del Golf and San Antonio.
+This station provides access to Centro Comercial Los Pueblos with an exit, and to Metromall with a footbridge.